Plant-based omega-3: the underestimated key to more energy & focus

 Chiapudding und eine Schale mit Mandeln.

-Most people consume EPA and DHA from fish.
-But in a vegan diet, this source is completely absent.
-And as our body can only convert ALA to a very limited extent, a deficiency can quickly occur.
-Studies show that vegans often have significantly lower blood levels of EPA and DHA than people on a mixed diet.
+Most people get EPA and DHA from fish.
+In a vegan diet, that source is gone – and since ALA conversion is limited, it’s easy to come up short.
+Studies show that vegans often have significantly lower blood levels of EPA and DHA than people who eat mixed diets.
 [16,17]

 Eine Schüssel mit marinierten Algensalat und Sesam Topping.